gjermundgaraba/bjaanes.github.io/_posts/2015-10-25-i-dont-have-time-for-it-all.md

 How can I deal with this?
 Should I sleep less?
 Be more productive?
 Do less?
 Strive for less?

 How this actually works is that I have to choose every day which things I can do.
 And it never feels right to down-prioritize something.
-I just don&#8217;t like it.
-But if I didn&#8217;t, something important would end up not getting done.
+I just don't like it.
+But if I didn't, something important would end up not getting done.

 Not having time to do all the things you want to do is extremely frustrating.
 I also think it is very human to want to do more than you can ever realize.

 The only thing I can really do is to prioritize, stay productive (facebook, away!), and try to feel good about it all.
 The last part is actually the most difficult part of it all.
-Feeling good about not doing something I want to doesn&#8217;t come naturally to me.
+Feeling good about not doing something I want to doesn't come naturally to me.
 So I have to practice that.
 Practice feeling fine with all the things I never get to do.

 &nbsp;

-# Possible &#8220;solution&#8221;: Agile Results
+# Possible "solution": Agile Results

 I use a productivity system called Agile Results.
 It actually helps out quite a bit with this.
 It forces you focus and prioritize what things you want to achieve for the day.
 You have to pick three really important things every day.
 It is a great way to remove clutter and get important things done.